 If you are not satisfied with any product or service you have received from us, we would like the chance to put it right.
-Our internal complaint handling procedures are in place to deal with your concerns when things go wrong.
-There is no charge for raising a complaint.
+There is no charge for raising a complaint and you can contact us in the following ways:

 When you contact us, please provide us with as much relevant information as possible, including your account details, the details of your complaint and what you would like us to do to resolve matters.